 In order to comply with AML/CTF Laws, Equity Trustees may also disclose information including your personal information that it holds about the applicant, an investor, or any beneficial owner, to its related bodies corporate or service providers, or relevant regulators of AML/CTF Laws (whether inside or outside Australia).
 Equity Trustees may be prohibited by law from informing applicants or investors that such reporting has occurred.

-Equity Trustees, the Investment Manager, the Currency Manager and the Underlying Investment Manager shall not be liable to applicants or investors for any loss you may suffer because of compliance with the AML/CTF laws.
+Equity Trustees, the Investment Manager and the Delegated Investment Manager shall not be liable to applicants or investors for any loss you may suffer because of compliance with the AML/CTF

 Indirect Investors